garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/ArchiMate Core Framework.md

 	- the 3 levels at which an enterprise can be modeled in [[ArchiMate]] - Business, Application & Technology
 2. Aspects
 	- The Active Structure Aspect
+	- The Behaviour Aspect
+	- The Passive Structure Aspec